natalieagus/50002-2022/_lab/lab6.md

 ```

 ## User Programs
-`lab6_submit.uasm` also contains code for three programs each of which runs in a separate user-mode process.
+`tinyOS_submit.uasm` also contains code for three programs each of which runs in a separate user-mode process.

 ### Process 0
 **Process 0** prompts the user for new lines of input in `P0Read`.
 It then reads lines from the keyboard in `P0RdCh` using the `GetKey()` supervisor call and sends them to **Process 1** in `P0PutC` using the `Send()` procedure.